-Demand for housing increases when wages rise because people are able and willing to spend more money on housing.
+Demand for housing increases when wages rise.
 Higher incomes mean that people are able and willing to spend more money on housing.
 However, modest post-recession wage increases have not kept up with the ever-rising costs of housing.
 While wage increases over the last decade are welcomed, real buying power is down, and inflation is at historic highs.
 The detrimental impact wage stagnation and rapid inflation has on the typical household cannot be understated.
 Under these conditions, residents of the state are more likely to pursue affordable options such as smaller single-family homes and rentals.
 Unfortunately, the region is not currently well positioned to adapt to this market with a median home costing above \$300k and very few rentals available.
 Without a significant shift in the existing development patterns, many of the individuals and families the region hopes to attract will struggle to find housing that fits their budgets.